 SOURCE: Rich Gorman - Direct Response

-Rich Gorman is a pioneer in the digital marketing industry, known for his groundbreaking work in direct response marketing -- work that is on vivid display at his own Direct Response marketing blog.
-At the blog, Gorman gives away thousands of dollars in trade secrets and insider information, on a daily basis.
+Rich Gorman is a leader in the digital marketing sphere, and is known for his groundbreaking work in direct response marketing -- work that is on display at his popular Direct Response marketing blog.
+At the blog, Gorman gives away thousands of dollars in trade secrets and insider information, day in and day out.
 Moreover, he is a technology pundit and a social media enthusiast.
 Gorman frequently opines and makes predictions on matters related to social networking, search engines, online commerce, and more.